How to Keep Sheets On An Air Mattress

 Fitted Sheets

-If you only have a regular fitted sheet and are looking for some extra support, these bed straps for sheets will help you keep them in place.
-Otherwise, checking the dimensions of your air mattress and sheets allows for accuracy.
+If you only have a regular fitted sheet and are looking for extra support, these bed straps will help keep them in place.

-When applying fitted sheets to any mattress, it helps to spread it out as flat as you can.
+Applying fitted sheets to any mattress helps spread it out as flat as you can.
 Then, align the corners of the sheet with the corners of the mattress and repeat for all sides.
-The same application process works for air mattresses.

 Flat Sheets

-While fitted sheets are recommended for air mattresses because of their grip, flat sheets work well too, though they will obviously will not stay on quite as easily (and should be used in addition to a flat sheet).
-Keeping a flat sheet in place is simply a matter of making sure each corner can fold around the edge of the air mattress securely.
+While fitted sheets are recommended for air mattresses because of their grip, flat sheets work well, too, though they will not stay on quite as easily (and should be used in addition to a flat sheet).

 This is another instance where bed straps might come in handy for some added security if you do prefer your fitted sheet stays in place at the bottom of your bed.

-If you’re looking to put a flat sheet on top of a fitted sheet, perhaps try putting the fitted sheet on first without the straps, and then add the straps when you place the flat sheet.
+If you’re looking to put a flat sheet on top of a fitted sheet, perhaps try putting the fitted sheet on first without the straps, then add the straps when you place the flat sheet.

 Washing Your Air Mattress Sheets

-If you’re planning on more long-term use, putting them through a light cycle and carefully following drying instructions prevents them from shrinking.
-The more they shrink, the more difficult it will be to keep them on an air mattress.
+If you plan on more long-term use, putting them through a light cycle and carefully following drying instructions prevents them from shrinking.

 Where Are You Keeping Your Air Mattress?

 Naturally, that’s just an example.
-But, the intention behind your air mattress determines the make and size of the sheets that you use.
+But, the intention behind your air mattress determines the make and size of the sheets you use.

 The Best Sheets for Air Mattresses